Bob DeWeese (artist): Early life and education

 Bob DeWeese was born on December 23, 1920, to Robert William DeWeese and Lona Kennel in Troy, Ohio.
 He grew up in Ohio and graduated from Troy High School in 1938.

 Bob earned his Bachelor of Science degree in art from Ohio State University in 1942 after studying with Hoyt Sherman.
 While at OSU, he also met his future wife, Genevieve Adams.
 In 1948, Bob received his Master of Fine Art degree from the University of Iowa, where he studied printmaking and painting under Mauricio Lasansky.

 Following his education at Ohio State University, Bob served in the Air Force in Hawaii during World War II.
 After earning his MFA, Bob taught as an art instructor in Iowa, then became an instructor at Ohio State University in Columbus.
 He moved once more to teach at Texas Tech in Lubbock, Texas.
 Finally, in 1949, Bob and Gennie DeWeese traveled to Bozeman, Montana after Bob was hired as an art professor at Montana State University (then Montana State College).

 Art career in Montana

 Bob served as a professor of art at Montana State College (now Montana State University) from 1949 to 1977, where he influenced artists across Montana.
-During his time as a professor, he also served as the chairman of exhibitions for the MSC arts department in the 1960s.
+During his time as a professor, he served as the chairman of exhibitions for the MSC arts department in the 1960s.
 He also opened a studio on Main Street, where he and his wife Gennie produced and exhibited art as well as hosting theater performances.

 After his retirement as a professor emeritus, Bob continued creating art with his wife Gennie.
 The two were primarily painters and printmakers, and they were credited with influencing the modernist movement developing in Montana and encouraging new artists.